rcc-uchicago/user-guide/docs/data-storage.md

 <!-- There is presently no Slurm post script to clean up the local scratch, so please be mindful to clean up this space after any job. -->

 It is recommended that users use the local scratch space if they have high throughput I/O of many small files ( size < 4 MB) for jobs that are not distributed across multiple nodes.
 To write files to local scratch use environment variables `$TMPDIR` or `$SLURM_TMPDIR`, which are set to `/tmp/jobs/${SLURM_JOB_ID}` and add a line at the very end of your Slurm script to copy or move the output to /project to save the output.
 Otherwise, all temporary files will be removed once the job is completed or crashed.

+To check the size of the local scratch submit an interactive job and execute the following command: df -h /tmp/jobs/29208038

 ## Cost-Effective Data Storage
 In addition to a high-performance GPFS file system, RCC also offers Cost-effective Data Storage (CDS) through the